bingyil/nlp-search-results-analysis/README.md

 ## Deliverable

-The presentation slide is a high-level demonstration of the discussion and summary of the prediction as well as evaluation.
+The presentation slide is a high-level demonstration of the discussion.